 3. Letters of Recommendation

-After your coursework, LORs play a very important component of your application.
+After your coursework, LORs play a very important component in your application.
 But note that generic LORs do not help as every application with a LOR has it.
-Get the LOR from teachers or others who know you well and can speak more closely about your values, performance and who you are as a person.
+Get the LOR from teachers or others who know you well and can speak more closely about your values, performance, and who you are as a person.

 Every College likes to have students who are “good citizens” and want to do good.
 Leadership and community service is your avenue to show them how you have made a difference and how you plan to be a good community citizen.
-Many students try to check this off on the list by doing a few weeks work, but that is not good enough to impress the admission teams at the top colleges.
+Many students try to check this off on the list by doing a few weeks’ work, but that is not good enough to impress the admission teams at the top colleges.
 You should show them your commitment through involvement over years or by meaningful participation and results.
+Read how colleges look at community work and volunteering.

 6. Essays and Answers